martapienkosz/InnerJourney/README.md

 ## Inner Journey.
 Virtual Reality Art Gallery

-**Strongly Recomended** If you have a VR headset, do not hesitate to play our project on it.
+**Strongly Recomended** If you have a VR headset, do not hesitate to play my project on it.
 [Here](https://github.com/martapienkosz/InnerJourney/releases/tag/V1.0.0-InnerJourney) is the release.
-If you don’t have a VR headset right now, watch a [video walkthrough]((https://drive.google.com/file/d/1ZIIJMNe-zOzGVMTNShJ06H054frvUH9d/view?usp=share_link)) of the VR experience.
+If you don’t have a VR headset right now, watch a [video walkthrough](https://drive.google.com/file/d/1ZIIJMNe-zOzGVMTNShJ06H054frvUH9d/view?usp=share_link) of the VR experience.

 **Technology**: Unity game engine , Sharp3D modelling software, TouchDesigner visual programming language, Audacity audio editor, C# programming language